treehopper-electronics/treehopper-sdk/Documentation/C-Sharp/getting-started.md

 Each %Treehopper board has a serial number and a name.
 Both of these properties can be set by the user.
 Note that these properties correspond to the ProductName and SerialNumber that are part of the USB specification, which means they'll be visible across your operating system.

 ## Board Discovery (ConnectionService)
-All %Treehopper connectivity APIs provide a static instance of the Treehopper.ConnectionService class that can be used to retrieve instances to attached %Treehopper boards.
+All %Treehopper C# connectivity APIs provide a static instance of the Treehopper.ConnectionService class that can be used to retrieve instances to attached %Treehopper boards.

 You can use multiple %Treehopper boards simultaneously from a single application.
 Access these boards from the Treehopper.ConnectionService.Instance.Boards collection.